taichi-dev/taichi/docs/syntax.rst

         inside kernel
         after sync

-    This is due to the fact that GPU memories are only copied on demand, i.e. only when the output data is accessed, or performance will be harmed.
+    This is because GPU memory is only copied when necessary, for performance considerations.

     Also note that host access or program end will also implicitly invoke for ``ti.sync()``.